xg-wang/pod_magician/readme.md

-of nuclear war so yeah so i believe that uh connected tribes are actually more resilient than the tribal ones and you know the next question is where does life come from i mean we talked a lot about that i think that maybe it was you know an error of some computer program from the beginning of time that messed something up and let it be alive and i also find it very funny that you mentioned that eric silver the author</s>
+of nuclear war so yeah so i believe that uh connected tribes are actually more resilient than the tribal ones and you know the next question is where does life come from i mean we talked a lot about that i think that maybe it was you know an error of some computer program from the beginning of time that messed something up and let it be alive and i also find it very funny that you mentioned that eric silver the author

 ### Balancing AI safety and exploiting capabilities